Café au lait spot: Diagnosis

 Diagnosis is visual with measurement of spot size.
-The number of spots can have clinical significance for diagnosis of associated disorders such as Neurofibromatosis type I. Six or more spots of at least 5mm in diameter in pre-pubertal children and at least 15mm in post-pubertal individuals is one of the major diagnostic criteria for NF1.
+The number of spots can have clinical significance for diagnosis of associated disorders such as neurofibromatosis type I. Six or more spots of at least 5 mm in diameter in pre-pubertal children and at least 15 mm in post-pubertal individuals is one of the major diagnostic criteria for NF1.

 Prognosis

 Café au lait spots are usually present at birth, permanent, and may grow in size or increase in number over time.

-Cafe au lait spots are themselves benign and do not cause any illness or problems.
-However, they may be associated with syndromes such as Neurofibromatosis Type 1 and McCune-Albright syndrome.
+Café au lait spots are themselves benign and do not cause any illness or problems.
+However, they may be associated with syndromes such as neurofibromatosis type 1 and McCune–Albright syndrome.

 The size and shape of the spots can vary in terms of description.
-In Neurofibromatosis Type 1, the spots tend to be described as ovoid, with smooth borders.
+In neurofibromatosis type 1, the spots tend to be described as ovoid, with smooth borders.
 In other disorders, the spots can be less ovoid, with jagged borders.
-In Neurofibromatosis Type 1, the spots tend to resemble the "coast of California," rather than the "coast of Maine," meaning the edges are smoother and more linear.
+In neurofibromatosis type 1, the spots tend to resemble the "coast of California" rather than the "coast of Maine", meaning the edges are smoother and more linear.